-How to freeze apples – a step by step easy to follow guide for freezing fresh apples.
-Never waste a delicious apple again!
+How to freeze apples – a step by step easy to follow guide for freezing apples.
+Whether they are freshly picked, or purchased from the grocery store, never waste a delicious apple again!

 Here’s a fun fact about me – apples are my favorite fruit.
 Yep.
 Even above the popular strawberries, bananas, or juicy peaches.
 My favorites are Granny Smith but I’ll eat any of them.

-Not only is freezing apples a great way to save apples year round from being tossed into the trash, but it’s also an option during the picking season when you come home with a big haul of apples.
+Not only is freezing apples a great way to ensure you enjoy your apples year-round (and save them from being tossed into the trash!), but it’s also an option during the picking season when you come home with a big haul of apples.

-Before I get to the easy step by step instructions I want to go over a few questions.
+Before I get to the easy step by step instructions for how to freeze apples, I want to go over a few questions.

 Can I freeze any type of apple?